Nick-Henderson/predicting-diabetes-rates/README.md

 Final model testing is in the jupyter notebook Final_Model.ipynb

-Finally, using the training and test sets generated at the beginning of the project, we can test the final poisson model
+Using the training and test sets generated at the beginning of the project, we can test the final poisson model

 ## Model: PoissonRegressor, alpha = 0
 ## Features used: